 All AEFLA programs must submit an annual budget on forms approved by KBOR staff.
-The budget must detail proposed expenditures for federal and state funding awarded through the funding formula, local cash match and any available mill levy (also see section 4.2 above), and funds generated by adult education services.
+The budget must detail proposed expenditures for federal and state funding awarded through the funding formula, local cash match, any available mill levy, and funds generated by adult education services (i.e., Program Income).
 Programs must submit annual budgets with original signatures by mail or scanned and sent electronically.
 The budget must reflect adequate fiscal management policies and procedures.
 Federal, state, and local funds must be maintained in separate line items to maintain separate identities for reporting and auditing purposes.
 Commingling of these separate sources of funding is not allowed.